rainbow494/arch-1/doc/en-us/design-decisions-for-scaling-your-high-traffic-feeds.markdown

 Our second approach stored a feed for every user in Redis.
 When you loved an item this activity was fanned out to all your followers.
 We used a few smart tricks to keep memory usage low, which I’ll cover in the next section.
 Redis was really easy to setup and maintain.
 We sharded across several Redis machines using Nydus and used [Sentinel](http://redis.io/topics/sentinel) for automatic failovers.
 (Currently we recommend using [Twemproxy](https://github.com/twitter/twemproxy) instead of [Nydus](https://github.com/disqus/nydus))

-<div>Redis was a good solution, but several reasons made us look for an alternative.
+    Redis was a good solution, but several reasons made us look for an alternative.
 Firstly we wanted to support multiple content types, which made falling back to the database harder and increased our storage requirements.
 In addition the database fallback we were still relying on became slower as our community grew.
-Both these problems could be addressed by storing more data in Redis, but doing so was prohibitively expensive.</div>
+Both these problems could be addressed by storing more data in Redis, but doing so was prohibitively expensive.

-<div><span id="docs-internal-guid-6335c160-ffb2-b457-c32d-baa50f7f7dc3">

 ### Part three - Cassandra & Feedly

-<div>We briefly looked at [HBase](http://hbase.apache.org/), [DynamoDB](http://aws.amazon.com/dynamodb/) and [Cassandra 2.0](http://cassandra.apache.org/download/).
+    We briefly looked at [HBase](http://hbase.apache.org/), [DynamoDB](http://aws.amazon.com/dynamodb/) and [Cassandra 2.0](http://cassandra.apache.org/download/).
 Eventually we opted for Cassandra since it has few moving parts, is used by Instagram and is supported by [Datastax](http://www.datastax.com/).
 Fashiolista currently does a full push flow for the flat feed and a combination between push and pull for the aggregated feed.
 We store a maximum of 3600 activities in your feed, which currently takes up 2.12TB of storage.
-The fluctuations caused by high profile users are mitigated using priority queues, overcapacity and auto scaling.</div>
+The fluctuations caused by high profile users are mitigated using priority queues, overcapacity and auto scaling.

 ## Feed Design